 Start EVE-NG VM for the first time

 Start the EVE-NG virtual Machine in VMware Player.
 The VMware Player console will show the EVE-NG login prompt.
-The default root password and the virtual machine’s IP address are displayed above the login prompt.
-This is very important information.
-The root password is used to log in for the first time.
-The IP address displayed is the EVE-NG virtual machine’s IP address.
-We will use this address to connect to the VM via SSH and HTTP.
+The default root password is displayed above the login prompt.

 In the VMware Player console window, log into the EVE-NG virtual machine using root password displayed on the screen.
 In this case, the userid is